 What are the Causes of Abnormal White Discharge?

-Many factors can increase the risk of having abnormal white discharge:
+Many factors can increase the risk of having abnormal discharge such as:

 - Taking certain medications